 Each January, the world’s largest gathering of blues acts fills the clubs of Beale Street.
 The extravaganza brings wailers, stompers and fans from all over the globe to revel in 260 performers at 20-plus venues, with a grand finale at Memphis’ historic Orpheum Theatre.
 The long list of artists who have competed in the International Blues Challenge over the past 35 years includes Eden Brent, Watermelon Slim and other acclaimed names.

 But this is Memphis, so you can bet we have more than one music fest for blues-lovers.
-The Memphis Music & Heritage Festival in September and Mempho Music Festival in October host performers in a variety of genres, but both of these fests are known for highlighting local blues talent, too, from veteran Eric Gales to newcomer Southern Avenue.
+RiverBeat in May and Mempho Music Festival in October host performers in a variety of genres, but both of these fests are known for highlighting local blues talent, too, from veteran Eric Gales to newcomer Southern Avenue.

 Take a Blues (Car) Cruise